billymonks/nekketsu-nikki-eng/README.md

 # Nekketsu Nikki English Translation Project

-A fan translation project to bring the **Nekketsu Seishun Nikki** (熱血青春日記 / "Diary of Zealous Youth") mode from the Japanese version of Project Justice (Moero!
+A fan translation project to bring the **Nekketsu Nikki** mode from the Japanese version of Project Justice (Moero!
 Justice Gakuen) to English.

 ## What is Nekketsu Nikki?